‘Cancer immune therapies linked to severe COVID-19’

 Treatment with checkpoint inhibitors "was an independent predictor of severe respiratory illness," authors including Mini Kamboj, a doctor at Memorial Sloan Kettering Cancer Center, said in a statement accompanying the research.
 "Until further evidence is available, it is prudent not to alter treatment decisions but to consider increased vigilance with SARS CoV-2 testing in patients initiating or continuing treatment" with immune therapies, according to the research.

-The study found 40% of a group of more than 420 patients at the New York cancer center diagnosed with COVID-19 were hospitalised, a fifth developed severe respiratory illness and 12% died within 30 days.
+The study found 40% of a group of more than 420 patients at the New York cancer center diagnosed with COVID-19 were hospitalised.

-That case-fatality rate is lower than previous estimates, according to the authors.
-More research in larger patient populations is needed to identify risks, they said.